sergueik/uno-choice-plugin/README.md

-uno-choice-plugin
+uno-choice-plugin (now is Active Choices)
 =================

 A Jenkins **UI plugin for selecting one or multiple options for a job parameter**.
 It provides a number of capabilities in a single plugin some, but not all, of which can be found amongst several other plugins.
+Note that as of May 2015 the plugin has been contributed to the Jenkins user community under the name [Active Choices plugin](https://wiki.jenkins-ci.org/display/JENKINS/Active+Choices+Plugin) and can be obtained via the standard Jenkins Plugin Update Center.

-As of July 2014 the plugin supports:
+The plugin supports:

 1. Selecting one or multiple options for a parameter
 2. Combo-box, check-box and radio button UI